Fillouh/LCEfesto/README.md

 # LCEfesto
 ***LCEfesto*** was thought to be a ***simple*** tool that can solve those classic ***math*** and
-***conversion*** problems that all students of any engineering face in solving more complicated problems, but without going on the Internet.
+***conversion*** problems that all students engaged in STEM studies face while solving more complicated problems, but without going on the Internet.

 ## Table of Contents :